 The results highlight how SRE member organizations are making gradual progress, implementing intentional change, and working to maintain their strides.
 The vast majority of organizations reported that they have implemented and are putting into practice SRE’s Standards, which serve as the foundational building blocks for safety (our environments are free from harassment, abuse, and violence), respect (we each engage one another with the Jewish value of kavod habriyot, which recognizes the inherent dignity of every person), and equity (all people are treated fairly and meaningful pathways are provided to close demographic disparities.).

 There is still much work ahead.
 Implementation and communication of policies and procedures related to safety, respect, and equity remain growth areas for many, as does establishing pay equity fundamentals.
-It is also important to note that this year’s SSA was taken by members in early 2024, after the events of October 7.
+It is also important to note that the 2024 SSA was taken by members in early 2024, after the events of October 7.

 The inspiring news is that, in the face of one of the most painful and tumultuous years in recent history, Jewish nonprofit organizations continue to prioritize the work of creating and sustaining safe, respectful, and equitable workplaces and communal spaces, and addressing gender-based harassment and discrimination.
 This report offers a hopeful vision for the future of our communal landscape.